bhusserl-davis/ECS171-Group1-Project/README.md

 ```

 ### RNN v.s.
 LSTM
-When we considering the meaning behind a sentence, to consider each word of the sentence in isolation is not enough, we need to take into account the whole context and the relationship between the words.
+When we consider the meaning behind a sentence, to consider each word of the sentence in isolation is not enough, we need to take into account the whole context and the relationships between the words (how they connect to each other).
 A normal NN can only deal with each input at a time.
-RNN will be based on the new information and the previous output to generate new outcome, but it cannot remember the information that was outputed before that.
+RNN will be based on new information and the previous output to generate new output, but it does not keep track of the information that was outputed before that.
 LTSM is a special kind of Recurrent Neural Network(RNN), in that it will learn what information needs to be saved, and what should be forgotten.
 ```
 #Defining Neural Network